Paul Hurley: High school

-At Melrose high school, he was a 3-time Middlesex all-star, 2-time first team all-scholastic, 2-time first team high school all-American, and 2-time award winner as the outstanding defenseman for the New England school boy tournament.
-Paul was part of the school's undefeated 1962 team that won the Middlesex league, State and New England school boy hockey champions.
+At Melrose High School, he was a 3-time Middlesex all-star, 2-time first-team all-scholastic, 2-time first-team high school all-American, and 2-time award winner as the outstanding defenseman for the New England schoolboy tournament.
+Paul was part of the school's undefeated 1962 team that won the Middlesex league, State, and New England schoolboy hockey champions.
 During 1963 at Melrose High School, Paul tied for the league scoring championship while playing defense.
-He was first team Middlesex all-star, all-State and New England tournament all-star (for 2 years straight), scoring 26 goals.
-Paul was inducted into the first Melrose High School sports hall of fame.
+He was first-team Middlesex all-star, all-State, and New England tournament all-star (for 2 years straight), scoring 26 goals.
+Paul was inducted into the first Melrose High School Sports Hall of Fame.

-Paul went to Deerfield Academy for 1-year post graduate in 1964.
-He had 31 goals as a defenseman and was recognized as a first team all-prep all-star.
+Paul went to Deerfield Academy for 1-year postgraduate in 1964.
+He had 31 goals as a defenseman and was recognized as a first-team all-prep all-star.

 College

 During his freshman year at Boston College, he led the freshman Boston College Eaglets with 22 goals in 18 games as a defenseman.
 During his junior year, the only year he played forward, Hurley scored 32 goals in 28 games and had 6 hat tricks.
-During his college career, he was an All-New England, All-East and first team All-American award recipient.
-During his senior year, Paul was recognized as the Boston College team MVP and was a first team All-American defenseman.
-Paul was later inducted into the Boston College sports hall of fame.
+During his college career, he was an All-New England, All-East, and first-team All-American award recipient.
+During his senior year, Paul was recognized as the Boston College team MVP and was a first-team All-American defenseman.
+Paul was later inducted into the Boston College Sports Hall of Fame.